 The central perspective of this picture shows thousands of Home Guard men positioned according to plan in the main axis of the garden.
-In the Great Parterre—the gardens' ballroom, as it were, that guaranteed an unobstructed view of the residence and in this specific case of the leader on the balcony—only the planted areas were unoccupied, in compliance with the palace captainship's stipulation that the flower beds remain unharmed.
+In the Great Parterre—the gardens' ballroom, as it were, that guaranteed an unobstructed view of the residence and in this specific case of the leader on the balcony—only the planted areas were unoccupied, in compliance with the Palace Captainship's stipulation that the flower beds remain unharmed.
 The level assembly area is fenced off to the sides by tall walls of hedges and to the back by the Neptune Fountain, which was completed in 1780 and whose form—ascending on both sides to the tallest point in the center—is emphasized by a row of trees.
-It is not clear on the photo that the god of the sea, leaning on his trident, is frozen in a similar pose to that of Starhemberg in the picture.
+It is not clear in the photo that the god of the sea, leaning on his trident, is frozen in a similar pose to that of Starhemberg in the picture.
 With his raised arm, he stands over his followers, the Tritons controlling the seahorses, and has the power to churn up or calm the waves.